online school by Nawicon from the Noun Project

 One of the interviewees honestly told me that she was irritated by another student because that student talks over other people and sometimes she could not listen to the teacher.
 While observing class, that student talked over the teacher and other students.
 She also answered other students’ activities even though the teacher called a different person.

 I found this issue is related to the comment about feeling like it was a private class rather than the group class.
 It is important to understand this person to capture the reason why she talks over other people.
 She uses her phone to attend the class.
 She puts her phone to see the screen that the teacher shares and her book to look at the contents.
 Unlike other students who use their computers to go to the class, she cannot see other students’s faces on the screen because her screen is too small to have both the shared screen and other students.
 In online classes, the classroom setting is different for everyone, and everyone has different situations.
-So, even though people are generous about other people having technical difficulties in the class, sometimes, people get annoyed by others when the problem continues.
+So, even though people are generous about other people having technical difficulties in the class, sometimes, people get annoyed by others continuing interruption.